multiwirth/xperia_5_III_headphone_boost/README.md

-# Sony Xperia 5 III headphone gain boost
+# Sony Xperia 5 III headphone gain boost for magisk

 **Only for Sony Xperia 5 III running LineageOS 20.0**